 The MPO selects and funds regional transportation projects for our communities and other transportation partners within the Provo/Orem urban area.
 About 100 million dollars is programmed every two years.
-The next process begins in the fall of 2023.
+The next process begins in the fall of 2025.
 A typical process starts with a sponsor submitting a project idea, moving next to a concept, MPO staff conduct a technical review, followed by a review by the MPO Technical Advisory Committee, and ending with the creation of a Project Priority list.
 Once approved by the MPO Board, the Project Priority List is used, in ranking order, to award available funding.
-The projects are programmed into the Transportation Improvement Program, with final approval the TIP in August 2024.
+The projects are programmed into the Transportation Improvement Program, with final approval of the TIP in August 2026.

 Eligible projects include: